 Updated October 2020

 Looking for a healthy snack for on the go?
-These Pumpkin Oatmeal Bars are easy to make using pantry-friendly ingredients.
+These Pumpkin Granola Bars are easy to make using pantry-friendly ingredients.
 They’re made with pure pumpkin, cozy fall spices and perfect for pumpkin lovers!

 Homemade oatmeal bars take no time at all to make and they are so much better than anything you can find in the store.
 Want more oatmeal bar recipes?
 We also love these Strawberry Oatmeal Bars, Keto Granola Bars and you can find 12 more granola bars HERE.

-Why we love this no bake pumpkin oatmeal breakfast bar recipe
+Why we love this no bake pumpkin breakfast bar recipe

 - Freezer-friendly and works great for meal prep

 - Vegan and made with wholesome gluten-free ingredients without any dairy or refined sugar